Jim Bridger left a permanent mark on both the Montana landscape and all who heard his stories of the frontier.

 1804-1881

-Bridger’s stint as a blacksmith honed his muscles, and his keen mind didn’t hurt him either.
+Bridger’s stint as a blacksmith honed his muscles, and his keen mind didn’t hurt either.
 When a rival fur-trading company followed Bridger and his men to their coveted fall trapping grounds, Bridger realized this and soon led them into hostile Blackfeet territory where the following party was promptly attacked.
 Word of his grit spread, too.
 During a struggle with some Blackfeet, he was arrowed in the hip, but he left the arrowhead in for three years.
 At a mountain man rendezvous, without medicine or booze, Bridger had a doctor remove the three-inch arrowhead from his hip.
 A week later, he was back on his horse to guide a group into Jackson Hole.

 He was one of the best and youngest scouts called on by the Army to lead wagon trains, one of which was headed to mines in Montana’s Virginia City.
 With 300 immigrant miners and 62 wagons, the then-Major Bridger led his party to Livingston and then up and over what was then Bridger Pass, now known as Bozeman Pass.

-At the end of the Civil War, Bridger was in his 60s and left the mountains for a farm in Missouri where he died at 77, leaving behind children, grandchildren, and innumerable stories of the American frontier.
+At the end of the Civil War, Bridger was in his 60s and left the mountains for a farm in Missouri, where he died at 77, leaving behind children, grandchildren, and innumerable stories of the American frontier.